lorenzos/Minixed/Readme.md

 	wget https://raw.githubusercontent.com/lorenzos/Minixed/master/index.php

-> *«Really?
-One single file?»* Yes, really.
+> *Â«Really?
+One single file?Â»* Yes, really.
 Glad you asked.
-> *«If so, where are icon files?»* They are hard coded into the source, thanks Base-64.
+> *Â«If so, where are icon files?Â»* They are hard coded into the source, thanks Base-64.
-> *«Was it really necessary?»* I don't know, I just loved the idea you need only one file.
+> *Â«Was it really necessary?Â»* I don't know, I just loved the idea you need only one file.

-If you want Minixed to work also in subfolders, you need to place a copy of `index.php` in every directory you want to index.
+If you want Minixed to work also in subfolders, edit `index.php` setting:

+	$browseDirectories = true; // Navigate into sub-folders

 Configuration
 -------------